bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ...
 ```

-I still needed a practical script to actually execute my shinny new code in a useful way!
+I still needed a practical script to actually execute my shiny new code in a useful way!

-Before I started this big re-write I had one big script that did everything:
+Before I started this big rewrite, I had one big script that did everything:

 1. Read a URL from the clipboard
 2. Defined all the classes and functions